 - Business description

 - Map marker

 - Business associations

 It is best to fill out as much information as possible so potential customers visiting the citation source understand as much about your business as possible.
 In addition, this will give the search engines additional information to verify your business is what and where you say it is.
 The more information about your business which is scattered throughout the web, the more the search engines begin to trust that information.
-The more the search engines see your business, the more they begin to trust your business, and the higher you will rank in the SERPs.
+The more the search engines see your business, the more they begin to trust your business, and the higher you will rank in Local Search.

 Some examples of citations are:

 - Company name

 As, stated above, the more the search engines see mentions of your business or business information online, the more the search engines will trust your business, and the better your chances your customers will find your business information.
 According to Whitespark, “Local citations significantly influence two scenarios relating to local businesses.”
 I’ll let them tell the rest: